Quick Answer

 2. Walk Dogs

-If you love animals and enjoy being outdoors, dog walking is a simple and rewarding way to earn money.
-Platforms like Rover connect you with clients who need dog walkers or sitters.
-Walking dogs not only keeps the pets healthy but also provides you with exercise, fresh air, and a chance to spend time with loyal furry friends.
+Platforms like Rover connect walkers with clients who need dog walking or pet sitting.
 Rover walkers typically set their own rates, with the platform recommending a starting rate of $15–$20 per 30-minute walk based on local market averages.
-Wag, another major platform in this space, similarly allows sitters to build a recurring client base that can generate consistent weekly income without any formal education requirements.
+Wag, another major platform in this space, allows sitters to build a recurring client base that generates consistent weekly income without any formal education requirements.

 3. Offer Tutoring Services